gbinal/p-o-d.github.com/faq.md

 ### How should agencies prioritize making improvements to existing systems and data?

-...Agencies should also ensure continuity of access to the data by involving primary users in the changes.
+Agencies should regularly add to and improve the entries in their data catalog, as well as also ensuring continuity of access to the data by involving primary users in the changes.

 ### Which agencies are required to implement this policy?

-(insert answer)
+All executive agencies.

 ## Timeline
 How long do agencies have to implement the policy?

-(insert answer)
+Agencies are required to implement the data policy within six months.